Fazendaaa/Succubus/docs/README.pt.md

 4. And each Rule is a sequence of Commands

 You can look at this like a [docker-compose](https://docs.docker.com/compose/) joining forces with [npm](https://www.npmjs.com/) to help maintain healthy a project.

+## Modelo de Corretor

+Sotaques de código

+As you saw you can think in Succubus as a "broker" to your project:

+- It handles all the project details while you only worry to issue requests to it
+- It manages to follow appropriate defaults
+- Reduces variabilities in software development because the container is a industry standard technology

 ## TODO